 Today’s HR relies a lot on employer branding and candidate experience in the recruitment process.

 It is in your company’s best interest to showcase yourself as a serious, well-developed brand that top-talent are gravitating towards.
-In addition to this, employer branding is what channels your brand’s identity, which top-talent job seekers are very receptive to.
+In addition to this, employer branding is what channels your brand’s identity and your EVP, which top-talent job seekers are very receptive to.

 The Impact of Employer Branding

 On the hunt for the most talented and qualified employees, companies invest millions of dollars to dress up their employer brands.
-But it is not just a ‘dress to impress’ moment.
+But it is not just a ‘dress to impress’ moment for the target audience.
 The potential job seekers indeed want to see how companies invest in employer branding and talent strategies.